gapotchenko/Turbo-CocoR/README.md

 # Turbo Coco/R
 Turbo Coco/R is a compile-time compiler generator which takes an attributed grammar of a source language and generates a scanner and a parser for this language.
 It is based on the de-facto Coco/R standard and extends it to be more useful in commercial settings.

-## Features

-- Follows the baseline [Coco/R standard](https://ssw.jku.at/Research/Projects/Coco/) with some extensions
-- Multilingual support: C#, other languages are coming
-- Ready for consumption: available in a handy regularly-updated prebuilt package

 ## Basics

 Turbo Coco/R is very similar to once popular `lex` and `yacc` tools and their open-source `flex` and `bison` counterparts.